 A key part of the ASDM's remit is overseeing assessments and tests.
-They maintain close, collaborative working relationships with Chief Observers, supporting them in delivering highquality coaching and upholding IAM RoadSmart standards.
-ASDMs are subject matter experts (SMEs) in advanced driving and riding, and are all directly involved in the IMI National Observer and Examiner programmes.
+They maintain close, collaborative working relationships with Chief Observers, supporting them in delivering high-quality coaching and upholding IAM RoadSmart standards.
+ASDMs are subject matter experts (SMEs) in advanced riding and driving, and are all directly involved in the IMI National Observer and Examiner programmes.
 They also play a pivotal role in the Masters programme, conducting Masters tests, working closely with Masters mentors and National Observer Assessors to develop and maintain the highest levels of skill and consistency.